CircuitVerse/Blog/content/posts/prerna-gsoc23-final-report.md

 ## About My Project

 My project is focused on enhancing the stability and reliability of simulation environments.
-It aims to address common issues such as crashes, slow performance, and unexpected behavior that can disrupt the simulation experience for complex circuits.
+It aims to resolve common issues such as crashes, slow performance, and unexpected behavior that can disrupt the simulation experience for complex circuits.

 ## Project Goals and Implementation

-- **Fix Data integrity issues**: Our goal was to identify and fix the data integrity issues that were causing data corruption for users.
+- **Fix Data integrity issues**: The goal was to identify and fix the data integrity issues that were causing data corruption for users.
 - **Implement a debug interface on the simulator**: The aim was to implement a debug interface on the simulator that would give us more information about the simulator's state from the dev console, allow us to load circuits, and dynamically load and unload parts of the circuit.
-- **Implement a safe recovery from simulator crashes**:  A safe recovery flow that ideally lets the user restore a previous non-erroneous state of the circuit.
+- **Implement a safe recovery from simulator crashes**:  A safe recovery flow that ideally lets the user to restore a previous non-erroneous state of the circuit.
 - **Make a better system for high impedance (X) values**: In the previously implemented system for high-impedance values, there were some shortcomings that needed to be rectified.

 ### Data integrity issues